KnowMe-app/main/README.en.md

 ## Search filters

 The Add New Profile page provides radio buttons to filter users by C-section history, marital status and negative Rh factor.
-All filters are enabled by default and appear above the user list.
+The radio buttons appear above the user list.